-This course introduces quantum computing from a computer engineering perspective.
-The focus is on the analysis and design of quantum algorithms, using the most relevant theoretical techniques.
-Practical experiences are also proposed, introducing the student to software libraries for programming quantum devices and simulating quantum networks.
+This course will present quantum computing from a computer engineering perspective.
+The first part will recap the basic concepts of quantum mechanics and quantum information.
+The second part will focus on quantum algorithms and quantum compilers, considering the case of a single quantum processor as well as the more challenging scenario of distributed quantum computing.
+Practical experiences will be proposed, introducing the student to software libraries for programming quantum devices.

-1. History and perspectives of quantum computing; 2.
-Linear algebra (a refresher); 3.
-Postulates of Quantum Mechanics; 4.
-Quantum information; 5.
-Quantum gates and basic quantum circuits; 6.
-Quantum algorithms: design techniques and major examples; 7.
-Quantum cryptography; 8.
-Quantum Internet
+[Michele Amoretti, 6 hours]

+- 1. Introduction to quantum computing

+- 2. Linear algebra (a refresher)

+- 3. Postulates of quantum mechanics

+- 4. Quantum information

+[Davide Ferrari, 18 hours]

+- 5. Quantum gates and basic quantum circuits

+- 6. Quantum algorithms: design techniques

+- 7. Grover, QFT, VQA and other major quantum algorithms

+- 8. Quantum compiling on single node

+- 9. Quantum networking and Quantum Internet

+- 10. Distributed Quantum Computing